internago-ab/site/content/blog/how-much-does-it-cost-to-employ-people-in-france.md

 ---
 layout: blog
 type: blog
-title: How much does it cost to employ people in France?
+title: How much does it cost to employ someone in France?
 date: 2019-06-18T13:58:04.519Z
 tags:
   - Reports